lilykriopelle/intermediate-react-react-router/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 There's nothing wrong with this way of routing, but as soon as you start to introduce more features into your application, you may find that having all the routes contained in a single router becomes a bit unwieldly.
 The way around this is to get comfortable rendering routes from components elsewhere in your app.

-For example, consider this `Categories` component, which iterates through a list of categories and links to each:
+For example, consider this `Categories` component, which iterates through a list of categories and creates `Link`s for each category:

 ```js
 function Categories ({ categories }) {